Limenius/symfony-react-sandbox/README.md

 This should populate your database with some tasty sample data.

 For convenience, we have included public and private encryption keys in `config/jwt` directory.
 Their password is "potato".
 Of course, if you plan to use this in a production environment, please generate new keys with a different password :).
-If for the time being you want to use these, edit `.env` to use them:
+There is a file called `.env.dist` that you can rename to `.env`, or copy the relevant parts to your `.env`:

 ```
 JWT_PRIVATE_KEY_PATH=config/jwt/private.pem